schulsi/PSMSimple/docs/einstellungen.en.md

 ## Admin and users

-This area is only visible to users with admin permissions.
+This area is visible to all users.
+Every user can change their own username and, when OIDC is enabled, link their own account to SSO.

-Administrators can:
+Administrators can additionally:

 - allow or block registration
 - change user roles
 - delete users

-- change their own username
+For more information about account linking, see [OIDC and SSO](oidc-sso.md).

 ## Advisory